GreatBahram/dsa/algorithmic-toolbox/week05/notes.md

 Don't count the memoized recursions, you just do it one time and use other time.

 * Subproblems dependencies should be **acyclic**, otherwise you cannot use the recursion.

+There are two main approaches in dynamic programming:

+1. Top-down approach: we use recursion here.
+2. Bottom-up: We try to minimize the recursion using the Memoization technique.

 ## Problems